tonethar/IGME-330-Spring-2020/weekly/week-10B-notes.md

   - utilizing the [RiTa.js](http://rednoise.org/rita/) library to analyze text for the parts-of-speech of words, and saw how to query the library for random words of the same part of speech, and similar sounding words.
 With this information we created a [*Maddening Libs*](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-4.md#III) web app.
 We also saw that RiTa can be used to singularize/pluralize word and for verb conjugation
   - finally, we learned about how to use RiTa to specify a *grammar*, *terminal* and *non-terminal* symbols, and *production rules*.
 We looked at a [Haiku](https://grammar.yourdictionary.com/style-and-usage/rules-for-writing-haiku.html) demo, and we created a fantasy place name generator that utilized a grammer, [*HW - ill-Favored Coast*](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-5.md#V)
 - Let's quickly review the *Maddening Libs* and *ill-Favored Coast* homework
-- P.S.
-We're not *quite* done with this text unit.
-Once we learn how to program some server-side JavaScript in Node.js (next week) we'll go ahead and create a [Twitter Bot](https://twitter.com/CarlosD46246555), and then push it up to [Heroku](https://www.heroku.com/).

 ## II.
 Overview